Yorko/mlcourse.ai/README.md

 [Russian version](https://github.com/Yorko/mlcourse_open/wiki/About-the-course-(in-Russian))

 :exclamation: The course in English started on Feb.
 5, 2018 as a series of articles (a ["Publication"](https://medium.com/open-machine-learning-course) on Medium) with assignments and Kaggle Inclass competitions.
-Fill in [this form](https://docs.google.com/forms/d/1lejiyldtlHxwwDpWiEqFmaUFUOVfkm9BMjoZurR895c) to participate.
-The next session is planned to start on Sept.
-3, 2018. :exclamation:
+The next session is planned to start on Oct.
+1, 2018.
+Fill in [this form](https://goo.gl/J19mw3) to participate:exclamation:

 ### Outline
 Icons :uk: and :ru: are clickable.